Tom Clancy's Rainbow Six: Vegas 2: Co-op

 Up to four players can play together in co-op.
 Although Terrorist Hunt mode retains the four human player limit (online only), the story mode in Rainbow Six: Vegas 2 has reduced co-op from four players to two players, with the second player assuming the position of Knight, Bishop's teammate.

 Advancement system

 The experience point (XP) system is different from that in Rainbow Six: Vegas in that every kill achieved awards the player XP.
-XP gains result in promotions which reward the player with new equipment, such as body armour.
+XP gains result in promotions which reward the player with new equipment, such as body armor.
 Players also receive bonuses from the ACES combat system, a separate but related advancement system from the XP system.
 ACES advancement is based on the methods used to kill opponents, and weaponry unlocked differs depending on which tactics are used.
 Experience can be gained by the player in any game mode, single player or multiplayer, and advancement is shared amongst all modes.
 Equipment unlocked in one mode is usable in all other modes.